FAQs

 Some activities use the same methodologies as research but are for a different purpose.
 Research is intended to create new knowledge or understanding, or train researchers how to do this.
 It may involve developing new ideas or using existing knowledge in new ways.

 Quality assurance, evaluation, or management improvement are mainly about checking or improving how a service or program is running, rather than producing knowledge that can be shared more widely.
 Contact the Ethics Office if you are unsure whether your proposed activity is research or Quality Assurance/Evaluation, and refer to Ethical Considerations in Quality Assurance and Evaluation Activities.
-Quality assurance evaluation requires institutional oversight, which will be conducted at Faculty level from early 2026.
+Quality assurance evaluation requires institutional oversight, which may be conducted at Faculty level from early 2026.

 Activities that are not human research and do not, as independent activities, require ethics review include: